patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I worked through the first half of chapter 17, which is about Canvas.

+In the evening, I read the rest of the chapter and made some examples.
+Instead of doing the exercises, I displayed the Doom Guy as sprites.

 # Day 18 (2024-10-19)

 I worked through the rest of chapter 16, but I didn't do the exercises, because